I survived years of infertility, miscarriages, anxiety, panic attacks and chronic pain…

 Hi!
 I’m Amanda, founder of My Well Balanced Life.

-I’m a Pilates Master Trainer, Nutritional Therapy Practitioner, Executive Director with Beautycounter, recently retired Air Force wife, and boy mom.
+I’m a Pilates Master Trainer, Nutritional Therapy Practitioner, Managing Director with Beautycounter, recently retired Air Force wife, and boy mom.
 I am a Texas born and raised girl (or 40-something woman) who survived almost 20 years of military life (the last 4 in Alaska!), and we just moved back to my hometown.
 I LOVE really strong coffee with a splash of cream and maple syrup.
 My lifelong dream used to be hitting the stage as a back up dancer for Janet Jackson … but I’ve learned to be a little more realistic in life these days.

 Now it’s Bruno Mars.
 Have you seen that boy dance???